 The main argument is that if you feed like hardcore discus people do you will get the ‘best’ growth, proportions, etc. To me, if the only way to get a fish to that extreme of a condition is to feed like this then it sounds too much like bodybuilders.
 If the only way to get a human to certain physical condition is to feed him a certain way and work him out to an extreme, is it actually that healthy?
 I think the way some people are with discus is the same.
 If you have to go to that extreme to get those results (extreme feeding and water quality) then is it actually natural for them to be in that condition?
 Just because it is the extreme of possible, does that mean it is definitely ideal?
 I don’t think so.
 In fact, many if not most of the pictures I have seen of wild discus do NOT have the same proportions strived for by hardcore discus people.
 They have ‘big’ eyes and a body shape that if it were on a hobbyist’s discus they would get yelled out on a forum for stunting their fish.
 If a hardcore discus person looks at one of my fish and says, “The eyes are a little big in proportion to its body.” and that’s the only negative thing anyone can say about them, I’m okay with that.
 I can enjoy my fish.
 I can enjoy nice discus, even if they aren’t perfect.
 I don’t want to train myself to enjoy fewer fish.

 The fish pictured at the top of the page was picked up from a local wholesaler.
-The is my personal favorite discus.
+This is my personal favorite discus.
 I think the color and pattern are both outstanding.
 I have gotten almost all my discus through the same route as all aquarium fish, through wholesalers who get them from fish farms.
-To me, I like knowing that if my discus was raised on a farm, shipped to a wholesaler, made it in to a local store, and still settled in well and looks good (often in contrast to his buddies) I know he is hardy and will do very well in my tanks or my clients’ tanks.
-This is contrast to the pampered discus raised by breeders who haven’t even heard the words ‘low water quality’.
+To me, I like knowing that if my discus was raised on a farm, shipped to a wholesaler, made it into a local store, and still settled in well and looks good (often in contrast to his buddies) I know he is hardy and will do very well in my tanks or my clients’ tanks.
+This is in contrast to the pampered discus raised by breeders who haven’t even heard the words ‘low water quality’.
 I think those discus are best compared to the preppy sheltered kid who may suddenly find himself in public school.
 The other kids who thrive in adverse conditions thrive while the pampered kid struggles.
-I have seen discus from good breeders go in to people’s tanks and quickly start going downhill because, although well cared for, the discus simply weren’t used to such relatively low quality conditions (which really should be very acceptable standards).
+I have seen discus from good breeders go into people’s tanks and quickly start going downhill because, although well cared for, the discus simply weren’t used to such relatively low-quality conditions (which really should be very acceptable standards).

-Tank Setup and Decor:
+Tank Setup and Decor

 Discus want a big tank, at least 55 but much larger is much better.
 A larger system will be much more stable chemically and less likely to have issues.
 Decor can be anything from a dimly lit (something like a 24″ light on a 48″ tank) with large pieces of driftwood, to an exceptionally well lit high tech planted tank.
 They do like driftwood and I would consider it a must.
 Tall, narrow pieces that simulate submerged tree roots are ideal.
 Live or fake plants are up to you.
 Rocks shouldn’t be excessive, but some accents are fine.

-As stated before the substrate should be sand unless you are actually breeding a true pair or raising their offspring.
+As stated before, the substrate should be sand unless you are actually breeding a true pair or raising their offspring.
 Other than that you aren’t needing a sterile hospital environment of a tank.
 You need a tank that makes them feel comfortable and happy.
-That is what sand and other decor will do.
+That is what sand and the other decor will do.